2026 Municipal Elections

 Read the candidates' guide

-The Ministry of Municipal Affairs and Housing produces a candidates' for each municipal election.
+The Ministry of Municipal Affairs and Housing produces a candidates' guide on how to run as a candidate in Ontario municipal council and school board elections.

 Contact us